Kenneth Shatzkes, PhD

 Dr. Ken Shatzkes is the Senior Program Officer of the Foundation for Opioid Response Efforts (FORE).
 Ken leads FORE’s grantmaking and programmatic activities and helps to identify new potential funding opportunities with a focus on patient-centered, evidence-based solutions addressing the nation’s opioid crisis.

 Ken has over 15 years of experience performing biomedical research in academic, government, and non-profit settings.
-Recently, Ken served as the Science Policy Advisor in the Office of the New Jersey Governor, providing evidence-based recommendations to the Governor on state opioid initiatives, as well as issues related to the U.S. President’s Commission on Combating Drug Addiction and the Opioid Crisis.
+In 2017, Ken served as the Science Policy Advisor in the Office of the New Jersey Governor, providing evidence-based recommendations to the Governor on state opioid initiatives, as well as issues related to the U.S. President’s Commission on Combating Drug Addiction and the Opioid Crisis.
 Previously, he was a Rutgers-Eagleton Institute of Politics Fellow, placed in the Office of Intergovernmental and External Affairs at the U.S. Department of Health and Human Services, where he researched, tracked, and informed senior leadership of innovative state-led opioid-related initiatives.
 Prior to joining FORE, Ken was an Associate Program Officer at the Helmsley Charitable Trust, a global health philanthropy focused on improving patients’ lives, where he supported the development of innovative diagnostics for individuals living with Crohn’s disease.
 His other previous roles include scientific research positions at New York University Langone Medical Center, the J. Craig Venter Institute, and the U.S. Food and Drug Administration.

 Ken earned his Ph.D. in Biomedical Sciences (Immunology and Infectious Disease) from Rutgers, The State University of New Jersey and his B.Sc. in Biology (Molecular Genetics and Development) from McGill University.Back to About Us